 Richard is Director of Operations at Welbeck – The Defence Sixth Form College.
 The College takes young men and women pre-selected for officer training in the uniformed services and civil service through an A level STEM based curriculum.
 Previously, Richard was Chief Executive of two military charities supporting wounded soldiers and bereaved families having retired from the Army.
 Prior to that he undertook a number of military appointments over his Army career finishing as Commanding Officer 3 MERCIAN.
 He remains very keen on fitness although age now unfortunately means the rugby boots have been hung up.
 Richard feels privileged to be able to be part of the Archway MAT and hopes to play his part in supporting the students in the trust reach their potential.

-Paul is now retired, having spent over 50 years involved in secondary education, holding two headships in Leicestershire and Nottinghamshire, working as an inspector in Nottinghamshire and leading a number of government-funded education improvement projects.
+Paul is leading the Board until the Chair and Vice Chair elections at the first meeting in the new academic year.
+Paul spent over 50 years involved in secondary education, holding two headships in Leicestershire and Nottinghamshire, working as an inspector in Nottinghamshire and leading a number of government-funded education improvement projects.
 On retiring from Headship Paul became Director of the national ‘Centre for the Study of Comprehensive Schools’ (CSCS) for three years before returning to lead school improvement initiatives in Nottingham City and the County.
 Brought up in Leicester City, Paul developed a lifelong interest in mountaineering from his experiences as a member of his local church Scout Group and for many years led outdoor pursuits activities for his own students and for the Local Authority.
 His most recent work in Nottingham City was as the Local Authority’s manager for the development of the three sponsored Academies, in Broxtowe, Bulwell and Sneinton/St Ann’s.
 This experience has been invaluable.
 In the past he was a Governor of a local Primary school in Loughborough, which became an Academy where he chaired the Finance Committee.
 For 20 years Paul has been a civilian member of the Governing Body of Welbeck College, ‘The Defence 6th Form College’, where he chairs the Curriculum Committee and takes an active role in College functions including House Visits, services, events, parades etc.